rkhaslarov/meteor-namespace/README.md

 let module = App.define('modules.module1');
 console.log(module === App.modules.module1); //true
 ```
-Also App.define has third parameter which can be object or function.
+Also App.define has second parameter which can be object or function.
 When passing a function 'this' context is bound to the created namespace.
 ```js
 //App.modules.module1.property